Kubernetes operators

 What are the alternative solutions to developing and/or using operators?
 Well, it starts out with simply not using operators, not using CRDs and not utilizing the associated custom controllers.
 And that in turn means sticking with the Kubernetes native resource types and using "kubectl" as the main (and maybe the only) way to interact with the cluster and the workloads deployed on it.

-Helm.
+If you need to orchestrate multiple resources in support of your application, a set of tools exist that let you automate this.
+The most prominent and most popular is probably Helm.
 It allows assembling related resource files into so-called "Helm charts", and it comes with a template engine that supports embedding templates into these resource file to account for variations between individual deployments.
 Helm used to require a form of agent deployed into each target cluster, called the "tiller", but more recent versions do not use this anymore.

 We actually started out using Helm when we first created software for Kubernetes and it served us really well.
 I'll go into the reasons why we moved away from Helm in my next post.